White House, Democrats trade accusations over stalled coronavirus relief talks

 “We need Congress to act,” she told reporters.

-The Treasury secretary even offered to do a sixth relief bill after the November election if more stimulus is needed.
+The Treasury secretary even offered to do a sixth relief bill after the November elections if more relief is needed.

 “This will be the fifth bill,” he said of the current stalled talks.
 “We can always come back later in the year, or in January, and do a sixth bill.
 We don’t need to do everything at once.”

-Mr. Mnuchin said he “can’t speculate” whether the administration will be able to work out a new deal with Mrs. Pelosi and Mr. Schumer.
+Mr. Mnuchin said he “can’t speculate” whether the administration will be able to work out a new deal with the Democrats.

 “If the Democrats are focused on politics and don’t want to do anything that’s going to succeed for the president, there won’t be a deal,” he said.
 “If the Democrats can be reasonable and put politics aside, this will be good for American workers and the American economy, and we’ll continue the expansion.”